 Although Latin American Carnival celebrations can be traced to the Spaniards, the definitive origin is still debated amongst historians.
 Some say the middle ages, others say it was even before with the Celts celebrating the god ‘Karna’, and there are even those who claim the Egyptians were celebrating their god Apis.
 Regardless of your historical outlook, the central theme is the same as it has always been: going absolutely mental and enjoying life.

-One of the most noticeable aspects of carnival in not only Argentina, but also almost all of Latin America and Spain is the Murga.
+One of the most noticeable aspects of Buenos Aires carnival, and also almost all of Latin America and Spain is the Murga.
 La Murga is a group of dancers, musicians and actors that perform in the street during carnival.
 In Buenos Aires each neighborhood is represented by different murgas and the government closes a few streets for the carnival celebrations.
 Each murga is like a vibrant and multicolored band of urban gypsies.
 The wear gaudy costumes while hopping and hurling down avenues.

 I had a friend that visited Argentina a few years ago and when he first saw the murgas in Boedo he would later describe them in an email as “a combustion of cracked and unhinged clowns all dancing to the rhythm of the same silver drum.”